 The bottom line is, no matter where sexual harassment or assault occurs, there must be a three-step process to address it.
-First, victims must have a strong and open reporting there must be an independent body to investigate allegations of sexual assault and determine whether or not they are credible.
-Finally, there absolutely must be disciplinary action taken against those who commit sexual assault or harassment.
-While required training is important, there must be real consequences for offenders - otherwise our efforts will be to no avail.
+First, victims must have a strong and open reporting procedure - an avenue by which to report sexual assault or harassment if it occurs.
+Secondly, there must be an independent body to investigate allegations of sexual assault and determine whether or not they are credible.
+Finally, there absolutely must be disciplinary action taken must be real consequences for offenders - otherwise our efforts will be to no avail.